Mexico investigates 3 officials from state oil company

-MEXICO CITY (AP) — Mexico President Andres Manuel Lopez Obrador says three management-level officials at Mexico’s state-controlled petroleum company will be asked to resign as investigations proceed into suspicious contracts awarded to universities for technical expertise.
+MEXICO CITY (AP) — Mexico President Andres Manuel Lopez Obrador said Thursday that three management-level officials at Mexico’s state-controlled petroleum company will be asked to resign as investigations proceed into suspicious contracts awarded to universities for technical expertise.

+“We can’t tolerate anything that has to do with corruption or even accept suspicions,” he said.

 Most Read Nation & World Stories